danhdav/academics/content/index.md

 <!-- ![board](board.jpg) -->
 <img src="board.jpg" alt="home" width="600" height="400"/>

-This is a compilation of content pertaining to academia through my tenure as an undergraduate at The University of Texas at Dallas pursuing Computer Science.
+This is a compilation of content pertaining to academia through my tenure as an undergraduate at The University of Texas at Dallas studying Computer Science.

 <!-- [[Course Reviews]] \
 [[Resources]] \